 Data out of the UK is similar.
 Statista reported the percentage of internet users in the UK who also use TikTok.
 As of 2020, 24% of 15-25 year olds are using the platform to create and consume video.

-According to Statista, females are dominating TikTok in the U.S. as of March 2021.
-They account for 61% of the platform’s active users, while males make up just 39%.
-Based on these TikTok statistics, that’s a pretty big gender gap.
+According to Statista, females are the majority of users on TikTok in 2022.
+They account for 57% of the platform’s active users, while males make up just 43%.

 Social media ads are an effective way to get your brand in front of more people.
 Ads help to generate awareness, can boost engagement, and are even great for increasing sales.
 TikTok allows brands to create a variety of ads as a way for them to reach their target audience.
 And considering the popularity of the platform, it’s worth considering how TikTok can fit into your marketing strategy.